 Most of the waste our activities generate is waste rock and residues from our production processes.
-We design our assets to ensure the responsible management of our mineral wastes and implement systems to responsibly manage and dispose of all our non-mineral wastes.
+Our industrial assets are expected to ensure the responsible management of our mineral wastes and implement systems to responsibly manage and dispose of all our non-mineral wastes.

-Wherever possible, we reuse waste rock and other types of mineral waste to reduce our operational footprint – such as in backfilling mines and building roads.
+Where possible, we encourage the reuse of waste rock and other types of mineral waste to reduce our operational footprint – such as in backfilling mines and building roads.

-We assess the hazards of waste from our activities in accordance with relevant regulatory systems and Good International Industry Practices and manage their reuse, recycling or disposal in a safe and responsible manner.
+We assess the hazards of waste from our activities in accordance with relevant regulatory systems and international industry practices and seek to manage their reuse, recycling or disposal in a safe and responsible manner.

 Tailings, which is mineral waste from the processing of ores, are stored in specific storage facilities.
-Further information on our approach to tailings management is available here.
+Find further information on our approach to .

-The design, construction, operation and closure of our waste storage facilities aligns with the requirements of environmental assessments and government approvals.
-These are received prior to the start of operations and maintained throughout the life of an asset.
+The design, construction, operation and closure of our waste storage facilities must adhere to the requirements of environmental assessments and government approvals.
+These are conducted and received prior to the start of new operations and must be maintained throughout the life of an industrial asset.

-In addition, throughout an asset’s lifecycle it undertakes monitoring of the environmental conditions of waste storage facilities and reports the data to regulators.
-We reuse as much inert waste as possible.
-For example, where possible, we use waste rock to backfill our mines, and fill roads with non-hazardous mineral wastes.
+In addition, throughout an industrial asset’s lifecycle it undertakes monitoring of the environmental conditions of waste storage facilities and reports the data to regulators.
+We reuse inert waste, for example, where possible, we use waste rock to backfill our mines, and fill roads with non-hazardous mineral wastes.

-Assets are required to reduce the risk of ARD via a number of waste management technologies, including:
+Industrial assets take measures to mitigate the risk of ARD via a number of waste management processes, including:

 - segregating non-acid generating and potentially acid generating rock types;

-- efficient mining practices to reduce the volume of waste rock; and
+- encouraging efficient mining practices to reduce the volume of waste rock; and

-- capping of waste rock dumps to reduce contact with air, precipitation and sensitive water bodies.
+- capping waste rock dumps to reduce contact with air, precipitation and sensitive water bodies.

 The effectiveness of these design and management controls are monitored and updated to support the management and mitigation of potential impacts.